znxftw/rudim/README.md

 ## What does Rudim do?

-Rudim is a relatively simple engine (at the moment) trying to keep things simple and modular, to try to build the perfect bridge between a "strong" and an "easy to understand" chess engine
+Rudim is a relatively simple engine (at the moment) trying to keep things simple and modular, to try to build the perfect bridge between a "strong" and an "easy to understand" chess engine.

 Rudim has been hosted on lichess, you can [play with Rudim on Lichess](https://lichess.org/@/rudim-bot).